SoDOOManiac/So-Doom/README.md

 ### New command line parameters

- * `-dm3` specifies the Deathmatch 3.0 rules (weapons stay, items respawn) for netgames (since 4.1).
+ * `-dm3` specifies the Deathmatch 3.0 rules (weapons stay, items respawn) for netgames.
  * `-episode 1` launches Hell on Earth and `-episode 2` launches No Rest for the Living episode if the Doom 2 IWAD shipped with the Doom 3: BFG Edition is used.
- * `-warp 1a` warps to the secret level E1M10: Sewers of XBox Doom IWAD (since 2.3).
+ * `-warp 1a` warps to the secret level E1M10: Sewers of XBox Doom IWAD.
  * `-mergedump <file>` merges the PWAD file(s) given on the command line with the IWAD file and writes the resulting data into the `<file>` given as argument.
-May be considered as a replacement for the `DEUSF.EXE` tool (since 2.3).
+May be considered as a replacement for the `DEUSF.EXE` tool.
+ * `-lumpdump` dumps raw content of a lump into a file (since 5.6.10).
- * `-blockmap` forces a (re-)building of the BLOCKMAP lumps for loaded maps (since 2.3).
+ * `-blockmap` forces a (re-)building of the BLOCKMAP lumps for loaded maps.
- * `-playdemo demoname -warp N` plays back fast-forward up to the requested map (since 3.0).
+ * `-playdemo demoname -warp N` plays back fast-forward up to the requested map.
- * `-loadgame N -record demoname` and `-loadgame N -playdemo demoname` allow to record and play demos starting from a savegame instead of the level start (since 4.0).
+ * `-loadgame N -record demoname` and `-loadgame N -playdemo demoname` allow to record and play demos starting from a savegame instead of the level start.
- * `-playdemo demoname1 -record demoname2` plays back fast-forward until the end of demoname1 and continues recording as demoname2 (new in 5.5).
+ * `-playdemo demoname1 -record demoname2` plays back fast-forward until the end of demoname1 and continues recording as demoname2.
- * `-fliplevels` loads mirrored versions of the maps (this was the default on April 1st up to version 5.0).
+ * `-fliplevels` loads mirrored versions of the maps.
- * `-flipweapons` flips the player's weapons (new in 5.3).
+ * `-flipweapons` flips the player's weapons.

 ### New cheat codes

- * `TNTWEAP` or `TW` followed by a weapon number gives or removes this weapon (8 = Chainsaw, 9 = SSG). `TNTWEAP0` or `TW0` takes away all weapons and ammo except for the pistol and 50 bullets.
+ * `TNTWEAP` or `TW` followed by a weapon number gives or removes this weapon (1 = berserk pack, 8 = Chainsaw, 9 = SSG). `TNTWEAP0` or `TW0` takes away all weapons and ammo except for the pistol and 50 bullets.
 Try to load Doom 1 with `DOOM2.WAD` as a PWAD and type `TNTWEAP9` to play the SSG in Doom 1.
- * `TA` followed by a number gives the specified type of ammo (1-berserk pack, 2-5 - ammo corresponding to 1-4 lines in HUD, 0 takes away all ammo).
+ * `TA` followed by a number gives the specified type of ammo (1 = berserk pack, 2-5 = ammo corresponding to 1-4 lines in HUD, 0 takes away all ammo).
  * `TNTEM`, `KILLEM` or `FHHALL` kill all monsters on the current map (and disables all cube spitters).
  * `SPECHITS` triggers all [Linedef actions](https://doomwiki.org/wiki/Linedef_type) on a map at once, no matter if they are enabled by pushing, walking over or shooting or whether they require a key or not.
 It also triggers all boss monster and Commander Keen actions if possible.
  * `NOTARGET` or `FHSHH` toggle deaf and blind monsters that do not act until attacked.